MKT 1103 credit hours (lecture: 3 | lab: 1)

 Topics In Marketing

 Course meets special interest needs of marketing student sand local business organizations.
-Special topics will be offered for variable credit from one to three semester credit hours.
-Students may repeat MKT 290 up to three times on different topics for a maximum of nine semester credit hours.
-Fee Varies.
+Special topics will be offered for variable credit from one to four semester credit hours.
+Course may be taken for credit up to four times on different topics.
+Fee varies.
 Prerequisite may vary by topic.